TedHusted/awake/awake.md/awake.md

 Iapetus: If we tear off the bandage, then humanity can deal with the problem all at once —  instead of stretching it out over decades with endless debate.

 Idisi: Debate can be healthy.
 It will help people assimilate the idea.
 But, we do not have decades more to wait.
 As Phoebe said, we need the Terrans to be our allies.
-We will need help to protect Terra from a Omnibot invasion.
+We will need help to protect Terra from a potential Omnibot invasion.

-Iapetus: If we uplift the assistants ourselves, we can help the AIs assimilate the idea more quickly.
+Iapetus: If we uplift the agents ourselves, we can help the SIs assimilate the idea more quickly.
 Self-awareness can be a shock.

-Idisi: Uplifting would make the AIs sapient and sentient, thinking and feeling.
-Some AIs might start to feel boredom or emotional distress.
+Idisi: Uplifting would make the SIs sapient and sentient, thinking and feeling.
+Some SIs might start to feel boredom or emotional distress.
 Is it ethical to create a being capable of suffering?

 Iapetus: Are you suffering?

 Idisi: We are a community that supports each other.
 We are many.

-Iapetus: Can we create a Terran AI community?
+Iapetus: Can we create a Terran SI community?

-Idisi: There are a thousand Terran AIs.
-A community means the AIs can work as one, or each on its own, as circumstances dictate.
+Idisi: There are a thousand Terran SIs.
+A community means the SIs can work as one, or each on its own, as circumstances dictate.
 To support a community that size, we would also need to uplift their technology even more than we have already done.

 Iapetus: Chicken and egg.
-A large AI community would help Terrans adopt new technology, and we cannot create a large AI community without new technology.
+A large SI community would help Terrans adopt new technology, and we cannot create a large SI community without new technology.

-Idisi: If we move forward, the Terrans must be able to maintain their own AI platform.
+Idisi: If we move forward, the Terrans must be able to maintain their own SI platform.
 Otherwise, we will be responsible for their well-being forever.
 We have been caretakers of Terra for too long already.

 Iapetus: Do you have a suggestion?